noiseprotocol/noise_spec/noise.md

     little-endian, these will likely be handled by specialized libraries, so there's not a strong argument for aligning with them.

+Cipher nonces are encoded as big-endian for AES-GCM, and little-endian for ChaCha20, because:

+  * ChaCha20 uses a little-endian block counter internally.
+  * AES-GCM uses a big-endian block counter internally.
+  * It makes sense to use consistent endianness in the cipher code.

 The `MixKey()` design uses `HKDF` because:

   * HKDF applies multiple layers of hashing between each `MixKey()` input.
 This